Remember when you made less and you spent less?

 The same concept applies to the work week.
 If your expenditure is always the same as your income, you don’t have any leeway, like having to pay interest on your credit card bills.
 But if you spend less than you earn, even a little less, it’s like you’re paying your credit card bill on time.
 You're working the system and you're having it work for you.

 I hope you found this post helpful.
-If you got to 4DayTools.com, or alternatively 4DayWorkWeek.com/tools, you'll find a sheet that will help you work through this same question: Do you remember when you made less and lived off of less?
+If you go to 4DayWorkWeek.com/tools, you'll find a sheet that will help you work through this same question: Do you remember when you made less and lived off of less?

 The worksheet can help you to plan out how you can start creating your 4-day work week, or even just start working fewer hours by getting your expenses in check.